sajjadGG/book-python/oop/metaclass.rst

     "Metaclasses are deeper magic than 99% of users should ever worry about.
 If you wonder whether you need them, you don’t (the people who actually need them know with certainty that they need them, and don’t need an explanation about why)." -- Tim Peters

 .. highlights::
+    * Object is an instance of a class
     * Class is an instance of a Metaclass
-    * Class defines how an instance of the class behaves
-    * Metaclass defines how a class behaves

 .. figure:: img/metaclass-instances.png
     :width: 50%